amazon-archives/amazon-cognito-identity-js/README.md

     });
 ```

-**Use case 23.** Authenticate a user and set new password for a user that was created using AdminCreateUser API
+**Use case 23.** Authenticate a user and set new password for a user that was created using AdminCreateUser API.

 ```javascript